powsybl/powsybl.github.io/pages/documentation/developer/tutorials/loadflow.md

 $> mvn clean package exec:exec
 ```

-Also, configure the pom file so as to use a configuration file taken in the classpath, instead of the one
+Also, configure the pom file to use a configuration file taken in the classpath, instead of the one
 that is global to your system:
 ```xml
 <build>